nayeemmehedi/project-management-frontend/README.md

     password : Nnayeem12@1234

 ### Zustand
-- **zustand store**: First time I use it ,Realy amazing
+- **zustand store**: First time I use it ,Really amazing

    1. https://dazzling-lolly-abb20e.netlify.app/mainPoint/6633068a2f79e468d8abde29
-   when I got to this page just change status , then back to
+   when I go to this url just change status , then back to

-   https://dazzling-lolly-abb20e.netlify.app/mainPoint this url and status will be change ,
+   https://dazzling-lolly-abb20e.netlify.app/mainPoint in this url and status will be change ,

-   why I do it , try to zustand , how i get value other  state .
+   why I do it , try to zustand , how I get value other  state .

 ###  Overview Page